Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-filter-method.md

 const new = original.filter(function);
 ```

-Where new will be our new to use array, the original is the source, and we pass the function we want to apply.
+Where new will be our new-to-use array, the original is the source, and we pass the function we want to apply.

 So how did it look before?